garimaj2108/Redesign-Project/README.md

 CLAIM - Gender & Racial gap is very high in tech & leadership role.

+- I have started each story point with a baseline of "Gender & Racial distribution of U.S Population", to give better perspective of "gender & racial distribution" against "representation".

+- Census was last conducted in 2010,
+Racial distribution: US was 16% Hispanic or Latino, 64% White, 12% Black , 4.6% Asian, 3% "other"(American Indians or Alaskans, and native Hawaiians or Pacific Islanders) and 1% Multi (people of two or more races).
+Gender distribution, US population consisted of more women than men: 49% male, 51% female — but the overall representation of women in tech companies is just 37% (Refer Overall Gender vs Racial Diversity Story Point)

 - To understand whether diversity gap exists only in tech jobs or are they equally prevalent in non-tech jobs, I am representing the diversity statistics for both tech and non tech roles in major Tech companies like Google, Facebook, Apple, Tumblr, Ebay, Linkedin, Twitter, Pinterest.
-My aim in doing so is to identify and quantify the gap in tech field vs non-tech field so that corrective measures can be taken to address the issue.
+My aim in doing so is to identify and quantify the gap in tech roles vs non-tech field so that corrective measures can be taken to address the issue.

-- I am also providing a comparitive analysis of Gender Diversity, Racial Diversity vis-a-vis overall U.S Gender distribution and U.S Racial distribution, to better understand gender or racial representation in workspace.
+(Refer Gender vs Racial Diversity in Tech / Non-Tech roles Story Points)

+- The data also represents Gender & Racial Diversity statistics in Leadership roles & they look abysmal.
+Although U.S population consists of more Women than Men, their presence in leadership roles is miniscule.(Refer to Gender vs Racial Diversity in Leadership Role Story Point)

-- The information gleaned from these infographics can be used to understand why a certain race is represented more in Tech or why is there a gender gap in tech roles and what can be done to encourage under represented races/ gender to be a part of the Tech community.
+- The information gleaned from these infographics can be used to understand why a certain race or gender is represented less in Tech/ Leadership roles and what can be done to encourage under represented races/ gender to be a part of the Tech community.

 # LINK TO THE STORY BOARD

 https://public.tableau.com/profile/garima8871#!/vizhome/DiversityinTech-2/Story1?publish=yes

+P.S: ALL NUMBERS HAVE BEEN ROUNDED IN THE STORY BOARD

 # DATA SOURCES